 A trip to the haveli can be arranged by your resort at a nominal charge for the day cab for to and fro.
 Timings are from morning till 5 pm.

 There are no restaurants or dhabhas near Khuri Sand Dunes.
-Breakfast, Lunch and Dinner is served at the resort or guest house you choose to stay.
+Breakfast, Lunch and Dinner are served at the resort or guest house you choose to stay in.
 There are specific timings the meals are served.
 So while you are at Khuri sand dunes, it is advisable to be an early riser.
 If you miss a meal you will have to wait till it’s time for the next meal.

 Journeying through the Khuri Sand Dunes, I realized, it is no more a place to be scared off.
 The desert has the power to charm you with its splendour.
 There will always be a mystery surrounding the captivating beauty of the sand dunes, but living under the star glazed nights, waking up to the tunes of flutes of the local musicians and knowing there is still more to be discovered is surely an experience of a lifetime.